mechatroner/vscode_rainbow_csv/DEV_README.md

 ```
 npx vscode-test-web --help
 ```
-Apparently another option to execute this command is (never tested):
+And apparently another option to execute this command is (never tested):
 ```
 npx @vscode/test-web --extensionDevelopmentPath=$extensionFolderPath $testDataPath
 ```